1. About.com

 • Contact Us

-This is pretty boring, and doesn't look much like a menu.
-But with just a few CSS styles added to the list, you can create a menu to be proud of.
+This doesn't look much like a menu.
+However, with a few CSS styles added to the list, you can create a menu that makes you proud.

 Vertical Navigation Menu

-A vertical navigation menu is very easy to write because it displays in the same way as a normal list: up-and-down.
+A vertical navigation menu is easy to write because it displays in the same way as a normal list: up and down.
 The list items display vertically down the page.

-When I'm styling menus, I like to start at the outside and work in.
-By this I mean that I first style the ul#navigation and then move to the li elements and then the links, and so on.
-Thus, for this menu, first you define the width of the menu.
-This will insure that even if the menu items are long, they won't push the rest of the layout over, or cause horizontal scrolling.
+Then, move to the elements and links.
+First, define the width of the menu.
+This ensures that if the menu items are long, the items won't push the rest of the layout over or cause horizontal scrolling.

 ul#navigation { width: 12em; }

-Once I've got the width set, I can play with the list items.
-This allows me to set things like list-style (to get rid of the bullets), background colors, borders, text alignment, and margins.
+After you set the width, work on the list items.
+This allows you to set things like background colors, borders, text alignment, and margins.

 ul#navigation li {